Concentrated Photovoltaic (CPV) Systems Market

 -

-In April 2021, NovaSource Power Services acquired the North American operations and maintenance assets of First Solar, enhancing its position as a global leader in solar operations and maintenance services.
+In April 2021, NovaSource Power Services expanded its footprint by acquiring the North American operations and maintenance (O&M) assets of First Solar.
+This acquisition strengthened NovaSource’s standing as a leader in solar operations and maintenance services, reinforcing its mission to deliver reliable, large-scale clean energy solutions worldwide.

 Segment Analysis